lsst-dm/dmtn-091/index.rst

 **Proposal:**

 Because the COSMOS field lies within a larger WIDE region of the HSC-SSP, we propose to include *all* COSMOS data in RC3, plus adjacent tracts from the WIDE footprint that create a contiguous field extending to the "edge" of the survey footprint.
-(Suggestion: include tracts 9812-9814, 9569-9572, and 9326-9329.)
+(Suggestion: include tracts 9812-9814, 9569-9572, and 9326-9329; see the figure below for a map of HSC tracts.)
 This enables all of the following:

-  - Full survey depth coadds in the COSMOS field
+  - Full survey depth coadds in the COSMOS field.
-  - COSMOS "truth" table of deep HST galaxy measurements for comparison
+  - COSMOS "truth" table of deep HST galaxy, star, and transient/variable measurements for comparison.
-  - COSMOS provides a long time baseline over which to validate parallax/proper motion algorithms (though the lack of dithering may be an issue; including dithered WIDE data may alleviate this)
+  - COSMOS provides a long time baseline over which to validate parallax/proper motion algorithms (though the lack of dithering may be an issue; including dithered WIDE data may alleviate this).
   - COSMOS has data from both HSC-I/HSC-I2 and also HSC-R/HSC-R2.
 We can thus test processing on, e.g., only HSC-I, only HSC-I2, or the combination of them both.
   - The large number of visits in COSMOS means we can create independent coadds consisting of separate sets of visits.
-  - Extending over a large area provides a dataset to use in developing QA tools (e.g., survey property maps)
+  - Extending over a large area provides a dataset to use in developing QA tools (e.g., survey property maps).
-  - Extends to the edge of the survey footprint to explore issues near survey boundaries
+  - Extends to the edge of the survey footprint to explore issues near survey boundaries.
-  - Can use WIDE data when proper dithering is required, but COSMOS data when depth is more important
+  - Can use WIDE data when proper dithering is required, but COSMOS data when depth is more important.

 **Additional considerations:**